taborgreat/mcp-rizz-gamemaker/readme.md

 ### Installation

-Clone the repository, duplicate `.example.env` as `.env` (and fill custom variables if want), and then type:
+Clone the repository, duplicate `.env.example` as `.env` (and fill custom variables if want), and then type:

 ```bash
 npm install
 npm run start
 ```

 ---